Gluten-Free Blueberry Scones

 Even thought this scone recipe is made gluten-free, it is perfect for everyone!
 You can easily adapt it to meet your dietary needs.
 If you aren’t on a gluten-free diet, just replace the flour with all-purpose flour.
 If you aren’t on a dairy-free diet, use real butter.

-And, I use a food processor because that’s the easiest way to incorporate the vegan butter into the flour.
+And, I used a food processor because that’s the easiest way to incorporate the butter into the flour.

-Next, add the wet ingredients to the food processor.
+Next, add the wet ingredients including the eggs, milk, and vanilla extract to the food processor.

 See the recipe card at the end of this post for the exact measurements.